KaleStahl/KaleStahl.github.io/content/pages/sum-lot.md

 ---

+# An Introduction to SUM-LOT

  The Sun and Moon era of the Pokemon TCG is looked back on extremely fondly by competitively players, and rightly so.
 After the dominance of big-basic strategies in the Black and White era, and them continuing into XY due to the lackluster Mega Evolution mechanic, it was exciting to see the evolving Pokemon GX take over the reigns.
 With the introduction of the first few Sun and Moon sets, many of the less than desirable attributes of the XY era persisted: an over reliance on "turbo" item cards, basic pokemon dominating the format, and supporters that were extremely powerful with no negative impact on deck consistency.
 Almost every deck ran 4 Trainers' mail, VS Seeker and Puzzle of Time, with hopes of setting up faster than their opponent.
 If this wasn't enough, the format included Professor Sycamore for draw support, N for late game disruption and even more early draw support, and Lysandre for unconditional gusting, all with unparalleled ease of access with VS seeker.

   <p align="center">
     <img src = "/Sun-Moon-Promo-Art.png" width="1000" class="center" />
   </p>

   The 2017 and 2018 seasons went on with most of these cards legal, but the new, slower game-design brought on with Pokemon GX was beginning to shine through.
 It wasn't until all of the XY cards rotated out, do I think the format really got REALLY good.
 Unfortunately, this format only lasted until Team Up, when Pokemon decided to go back on everything that made Sun and Moon good and introduce insanely powerful basic 3-prize Tag Teams which took the format right back into the grips of turbo big basics.
 For this short time in 2018, from Sun and Moon base to Lost Thunder, we had one of the most fun and least toxic formats the TCG has seen in its modern era.

-# An Introduction to SUM-LOT
 When I say that this format is not "toxic" I mean the following:

- - 1: There is no Tier 0 Deck
+ - 1: There is no Tier 0 Deck, that is, a deck that is so much better than anything else you either play it or hard counter it.
- - 2: There are multiple Tier 1 Decks
+ - 2: There are multiple Tier 1 Decks, meaning there are options when it comes to picking a viable deck
- - 3: Few decks lose to a single card tech inclusion
+ - 3: Few decks lose to a single card tech inclusion, such as an immunity ability or stadium that hard-counters an entire strategy.

 Avid SUM-LOT players may conclude that point 1 is false in this format.
 They would be mostly correct, but I argue it won't matter if you are playing casually.
 For the most part, this format has many decks that are fun, consistent, and have a decent matchup spread, making it a great format to build some decks and play with your friends.
 At the time I built these decks (Summer 2023) they were quite affordable (~$40 a deck) to get everything in the correct printing and in decent condition, making SUM-LOT an even better choice for players just starting their venture into retro formats.
+The format is also quite skill expressive, with many control-type decks running around, players can easily be "skill-diffed" even in losing matchups.

+## The Rules
+The basic rules of the Pokemon TCG have stayed largely the same since its inception, but certain rules or mechanics have been tweaked throughout the years.
+Below are some of the bigger changes from modern-day (2025) standard format:
+- The player going first can use items, stadiums, tools, attach energy, AND use supporters on their first turn.
+They may not attack.
+- Pokemon Tool cards are considered item cards.
+- Pokemon GX give up 2 prizes when knocked out and follow normal evolution rules.
+- Each Pokemon GX possesses a GX move.
+When one of these moves are used that player flips their GX marker and cannot use another GX move in this game.
+- Prism Star Cards are limited to one per name in your deck, i.e. you can have one Ditto Prism Star and one Cyrus Prism Star, but not two of either.
+When they would be discarded, they are instead sent to the lost zone.
+This makes them impossible to recycle.

-## Important Cards
+# Important Cards
 In this section, I'll detail some of the most important and influential cards that appear in SUM-LOT.
 This format is extremely diverse, so these are just the heavy hitters.
 I encourage you to look at other resources and see what other cards could be good in any deck you're building!
 Just because someone else didn't play it doesn't mean it won't make the deck better.
 Even though their time in the spotlight is over, retro formats are constantly evolving and SUM-LOT is no different.

 ---

-### Supporters
+## Supporters
 <div>
 <p>
 Unlike modern formats, supporters were still able to be played on the first turn for the player going first.
 This allows for many more setup options for both players.
 Lysandre, N, and Professor Sycamore just rotated, so players were scrambling to find supporters to fill the void these three powerhouses left.